 (PRE-REGISTRATION IS REQUIRED)

-This is a unique opportunity offered to female student-athletes in high school and post-secondary education to learn from stories told by accomplished women in their various fields.
-Our dynamic guest speakers – who are leaders and key contributors within their community – have 15 minutes to engage the audience with their story and share advice from their sport experience.
-Our talks always have an interactive component and we invite athletes to ask questions at the end.
-Students will have an opportunity to interact with each speaker as we rotate through breakout rooms.
+This is a unique opportunity offered to female student-athletes in high school and post-secondary education to learn from the experiences of accomplished women in their various fields.
+Our dynamic guest speakers – who are leaders and key contributors within their community – will have time to engage the audience with their story and share advice from their sport experience.
+After everyone’s short talks, everyone will have an opportunity to interact with each speaker as we rotate through breakout rooms.
 We will dive deeper into the speaker’s topics and answer questions from the audience.